How to Make a Chat Application in Python

 Server is listening for upcoming client connections

-Awesome, the server is listening for upcoming client connections, let's try to run one client instance:
+Awesome, the server is listening for upcoming client connections.
+Let's try to run one client instance:

-First client connectedNow the client is connected to the server and prompted for a username, to make sure it's connected, get back to the server console and you'll see indeed it's connected:
+First client connectedNow, the client is connected to the server and prompted for a username.
+To make sure it's connected, get back to the server console, and you'll see that it's connected:

-The Client is connected to the serverNote we're on localhost (127.0.0.1) address for now, as it's the same machine, but if you want to connect from other machines in the same network, you can do that as well, just make sure to change SERVER_HOST in client code from 127.0.0.1 to the server's private IP address.
+The Client is connected to the serverNote we're on the localhost (127.0.0.1) address for now, as it's the same machine, but if you want to connect from other machines in the same network, you can do that as well; just make sure to change SERVER_HOST in client code from 127.0.0.1 to the server's private IP address.

 Let's run another client so we can chat: